gkatsikas/snf/README.md

 I. Basic Installation
 ------
-SNF is implemented in C++11 and uses autotools.
+SNF is implemented in C++ and uses autotools.
 To build and run SNF, follow the steps below:

 A. Checkout SNF and Build Dependencies
 ----